Slice starlike functions over quaternions: Introduction

-with strict inequality for all $n$ unless $f$ is a rotation of the Koebe function. \end{theorem}
+with strict inequality for all $n$ unless $f$ is a rotation of the Koebe function. \end{theoremal}

-Unfortunately, in \cite{Cartan} Cartan pointed out that the above theorem does not hold in several complex variables as shown by a counterexample (cf. \cite{Gong}).
-Thus, one needs to restrict the class of mappings to a specific subclass, such as normalized biholomorphic starlike mappings or convex mappings, to obtain a Bieberbach theorem in higher dimensions.
+Cartan \cite{Cartan} pointed out that this result fails in several complex variables for biholomorphic functions as shown by providing a counterexample (cf. \cite{Gong}).
+It is quite nature to pose the Bieberbach conjecture in higher dimensions as follows:

-As a generalization of one complex variable, the theory of slice regular functions is initiated by Gentili and Struppa \cite{GS1,GS2}.
-Many geometric properties of this class of functions have been already studied such as Schwarz-Pick lemma \cite{Bisi-Stoppato}, the Bohr theorem \cite{Rocchetta-Gentili-Sarfatti}, the Bloch-Landau theorem \cite{Rocchetta,Xu-Wang}, Landau-Toeplitz theorem \cite{Gentili-Sarfatti} and the Borel-Carath\'{e}odory theorem \cite{Ren}.
-In this article, we shall continue the study of the geometric property of slice regular functions.
-Our main results are the quaternionic version of the Bieberbach theorem as well as some well-known coefficient estimates and the growth, distortion and covering theorems for some subclasses of slice regular functions.